 The school will not internally investigate until instructed by the LADO.
+September 2023 - updated January 2024

 We make all staff aware of their duty to raise concerns.
 Where a staff member feels unable to raise an issue or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them.
 They have been made aware of those other channels of support.
-The 'Staying Safe' poster and Whistle-blowing policy are available in the staffroom and washrooms.
+The 'Staying Safe' poster, Low-level Concerns Forms and Whistle-blowing policy are available in the staffroom and washrooms.

-As part of our whole school approach to safeguarding we promote an open and transparent culture in which all concerns about adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+As part of our whole school approach to safeguarding, we promote an open and transparent culture in which all concerns about adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
 This includes allegations which do not meet the harms threshold, also known as low level concerns.